MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfctaskspane-class.md

  Specifica l'etichetta per la pagina.

 ### <a name="return-value"></a>Valore restituito
- Indice in base zero della nuova pagina.
+ Indice a base zero della nuova pagina.

 ##  <a name="addseparator"></a>  CMFCTasksPane::AddSeparator